A Tale of Two Holidays – Constitution and Citizenship Day

 Today, September 17 is celebrated as Constitution Day.
 It honors the nation’s birthday, the signing of the Constitution, and the citizenship of the people – whether native-born or naturalized immigrants.

 A Young Holiday, An Old Celebration

-The organization worked for several years to make recognition of the Constitution official along with the September 17 celebration of citizenship.
+The organization worked for several years to make September 17 an official day recognizing the Constitution, as well as citizenship.
 Her work paid off in 2004 with the support of Senator Robert Byrd.
-Congress passed a spending bill that included the “Constitution Day” amendment, and Constitution Day was officially recognized as a national holiday alongside Citizenship Day.
+Congress passed a bill that included the creation of “Constitution Day,” and the event was officially recognized as a national holiday alongside Citizenship Day.